ebuchman/blog/content/posts/bills-intro.md

 deposit developed, and with it the capacity for bankers to effect payments "on their books".
 But the origin of the phenomenon is exchange.

-However, there are really two different types of exchange - local and international.
+There are really two different types of exchange - local and international.
 Local exchange is done at the benches with small time local firms that deal in coins, deposits, and local payments.
-They deal in different monies, Here and Now.
-But international exchange is a whole other story.
-This was the world of the premier Italian merchant bankers who facilitated long distance exchange, trading money here and now for money Elsewhere and Later.
+They deal in different monies, **here and now**.
+But international exchange is a another story - it's the world of the premier Italian merchant bankers who facilitated long distance exchange, trading money here and now for money **elsewhere and later**.
 This type of banking was much bigger and more complicated business than the local money changers, requiring international corporate infrastructure and double-entry bookkeeping.
 This was the type of banking that didn't emerge in the ancient world, but came specifically out of medieval Italy.
 These international firms came to dominate the world of